Renée Zellweger: Public image

 Zellweger has appeared on the covers and photo shoots of several magazines throughout her career; she appeared on the September 1997 cover of Vanity Fair, and in subsequent years, the list has grown to include Vogue, Detour, Allure and Harper's Bazaar.
 Zellweger often draws attention for her style at award ceremonies and red carpet events, specifically for her frequent use of dresses designed by Carolina Herrera, a close friend who has worked with the actress for over fifteen years after they met at a Costume Institute gala.
 She is also a frequent attendee at New York Fashion Week, among other fashion events.

 In April 1997, Vanity Fair named her part of "Hollywood's Next Wave of Stars".
 She was placed on E!'s "Top 20 Entertainers of 2001" list and was chosen by People magazine as one of the 50 most beautiful people in the world in 2003.
 She also ranked number 72 in the "Top 100 Celebrities" list made by Forbes in 2006, and the following year, she was placed at 20 among "the 20 richest women in entertainment", by the magazine.

+Following her performance on Jerry Maguire, Israeli singer songwriter Ariel Horowitz wrote, composed and performed a song called "Renee" in 2001, after watching the film.
+Horowitz said he was stunned by her performance.
+The song tells the fantasy in which he meets Zellweger, they fall in love and return to live in Israel, and she becomes a local movie star.
+The song was one of the most popular songs in Israel in 2002.

 After Zellweger attended the 21st annual Elle Women in Hollywood Awards in October 2014, there was media and social commentary that she was hardly recognizable, which prompted speculation that she had undergone cosmetic surgery.
 Zellweger responded, "Perhaps I look different.
 Who doesn't as they get older?!
 Ha.
 But I am different.
 I'm happy."

 Personal life

-Relationships

 From 1999 to 2000, Zellweger was engaged to Jim Carrey.
 In 2003, she had a brief relationship with musician Jack White.
 In May 2005, Zellweger married singer Kenny Chesney.
 Four months later, Zellweger obtained an annulment.

-In 2009, she started dating Bradley Cooper, after having met on the set of Case 39 which was filmed in 2006.
-They separated in 2011.
+From 2009 to 2011 she was in a relationship with Bradley Cooper, after having met on the set of Case 39 which was filmed in 2006.

-From 2012 to 2019, she was in a relationship with musician Doyle Bramhall II.
-In June 2021, she was reported to be dating English television presenter Ant Anstead.
+She was previously in a relationship with musician Doyle Bramhall II.
+In June 2021, Zellweger began dating English television presenter Ant Anstead whom she met filming Celebrity IOU: Joyride.